legendarycode3/mastering-html-css-course-exercises/README.md

 elements provide the semantics and formatting for documents, including creating paragraphs, lists and tables, and embedding images and form controls.
 Each element may have multiple attributes specified.
 Many elements can have content, including other elements and text.
-Other elements are
+Other elements are empty, with the tag and attributes defining their function. </br>